FrederickAlt/zmk-feature-simultaneous_modifiers/README.md

 # zmk-feature-simultaneous_modifiers

-A ZMK module that gives layer-switching and modifier keys time to activate before a regular key's binding is resolved.
-This eliminates missed or wrong-layer keystrokes when typing quickly with hold-tap or momentary layer (`&mo`) keys.
+A ZMK module that gives layer-switching and modifier keys time to activate before a regular key's binding is resolved in case of close to simultaneous presses.
+This eliminates missed or wrong-layer keystrokes when typing quickly with modifiers like shift, hold-tap or momentary layer (`&mo`) keys.

 ## The Problem